timwalsh300/KR-exercises/6-3/README.txt

 by using a hash table instead of a binary tree, but then it would not print in alphabetical order.

+There is a known bug that the program can't correctly handle a single-quote/apostrophe within a word because of ASCII vs UNICODE incompatibility, so text copied from the web will not produce desired output for contractions.

 Compile with gcc main.c getch.c tree.c freq.h